-The type Concept[signature] has one constructor for each symbol (i.e., function, predicate or constant) declared in the vocabulary with that signature.
+The type Concept has one constructor for each symbol (i.e., function, predicate or constant) declared in the vocabulary.
 The constructors are the names of the symbol, prefixed with '.

 Custom types are declared using the keyword type, e.g., type color.
 Their name should be singular and capitalized, by convention.